txt/mase/transfer.md

 ## What's defect prediction?

-Human programmers are clever, but flawed.
+Human programmers are clever, but not flawless.
 Coding adds functionality, but also defects.
 Since prograrmning inherently introduces defects into program, it's important to test them before releasing.
 ![](https://github.com/txt/mase/blob/master/img/defect/bugs.png)

 For software developers(bug creators), there're several tools to help you get rid of some bugs: